Sherwood, Arkansas: Annexation

 Gravel Ridge carried ties to both Jacksonville and Sherwood for many years.
 Its telephone number prefix is shared with Sherwood, while Gravel Ridge shares a ZIP code with Jacksonville.
 On February 5, 2008, a special election was held in Jacksonville for the annexation of Gravel Ridge into Jacksonville.
 Upon the Jacksonville ballot issue being announced, Sherwood Mayor Hillman and the Sherwood city council ordered a special election for March 11, 2008, to gauge support for the annexation of Gravel Ridge into Sherwood.
 In each of the cities' respective elections, each city's residents as well as the residents of Gravel Ridge voted.
 The proposal for annexation into either Jacksonville or Sherwood passed in each election.
 The result prompted a third special election for Gravel Ridge residents only on April 1, 2008, to vote on whether they wanted to be annexed into Sherwood or Jacksonville, with voters ultimately deciding in favor of annexation by Sherwood.

 Gravel Ridge was formally annexed during the Sherwood city council meeting on April 28, 2008, during which the territory comprising the one-time census designated place was divided along Arkansas Highway 107 into additions to the first and second wards of Sherwood.

 Voting results

 Education

 Sherwood is home to several public and private schools for elementary and secondary education.
 Students seeking higher education often attend nearby colleges and universities including the University of Arkansas at Little Rock and University of Central Arkansas.

 Primary and secondary schools

 Public schools

 The city's public schools are managed by the Pulaski County Special School District.
 The city's public high school is Sylvan Hills High School.
-Other public schools include: Sylvan Hills Middle School, Cato Elementary School Bill Clinton Elementary Magnet School, Oakbrooke Elementary School, Sherwood Elementary School and Sylvan Hills Elementary School.
+Other public schools include: Sylvan Hills Junior High School, Sylvan Hills Middle School, Cato Elementary School, Bill Clinton Elementary Magnet School, Oakbrooke Elementary School, Sherwood Elementary School and Sylvan Hills Elementary School.

 In 2008, LISA Academy North opened as a public charter school focused on STEM fields.